TylerJost/learnPytorch/README.md

 __Status__: Completed

 __Thoughts__: Overall a helpful introduction to using pytorch to build a neural network and convolutional neural network.
 In particular the use of a custom dataset and working through building that helped me navigate some of the issues that arose.

+### pytorchOfficial
+__Origin__: Pytorch official documentation

+__Status__: In progress

+__Thoughts__: To come